 July was a pretty expensive month around our house.
 We’ve been writing checks like there is no tomorrow.
 Well, only two checks, but otherwise we’ve spent the most out of any monthly report thus far.
 Ugh.

 Are We Even Frugal Anymore?

 September 2016 was our lowest frugal monthly report clocking in at $3,581.88.
 We have tended to spend more since doing these reports.
 How does that make sense?!
-I thought these reports would help us save more, but now looking over the past year, we've inflated our lifestyles a bit.
-We're already over that total for this September and all of our expenses have yet to be tabulated.
+I thought these reports would help us save more, but now looking over the past year, we’ve inflated our lifestyles a bit.
+We’re already over that total for August and all of our expenses have yet to be tabulated.
 What are we doing?
 Where did our frugal selves go?

 Should I keep writing reports?

 Leave me a comment and let me know…

 I’ve been debating ending these monthly expense reports after the August one, as I will have published a full year of our spending since last September!
 I’m still on the fence if these provide any useful information for others or really just for us.